Planting calendar

 Can I plant tomatoes directly in the ground in May in Los Angeles?

-Yes, May is ideal for planting tomatoes outdoors in Los Angeles as the risk of frost is minimal and temperatures support healthy growth.
+Yes, May is a great time to transplant tomatoes outdoors as the risk of frost is minimal and temperatures are warming.

-Yes, applying a balanced fertilizer or compost in May supports vigorous growth during the warm growing season.
+Yes, applying a balanced fertilizer supports vigorous growth during the warm growing season.

 Next steps